 - While the smoker heats, prepare the vegetables.
 Wash all produce thoroughly.
 Cut tomatoes in half (quarter if large), core and halve bell peppers, peel, and roughly chop onion, and halve jalapeños lengthwise.
 For milder salsa, remove jalapeño seeds and membranes.

 - Arrange prepared vegetables in a single layer in a lightly oiled grill basket or directly on the grill grates.
 If using foil, create a packet with small holes for smoke to penetrate.
+Don't stack them - this helps the vegetables smoke evenly instead of steam.

 - Place vegetables in the preheated smoker.
 Close the lid and smoke for 90 minutes, or until the vegetables are soft and their edges begin to brown and crisp slightly.
 Check occasionally, rotating the grill basket or foil packet if needed for even cooking.